Shinya (musician): Equipment

-Personal life
+Personal life and death

+Following his death, approximately 30,000 people paid their respects to Shinya at a ceremony held at Pia Arena MM.

-Shinya married former Morning Musume member Aya Ishiguro (石黒 彩) in May 2000.
+Shinya married former Morning Musume member Aya Ishiguro (石黒 彩) on May 12, 2000, her 22nd birthday.
+She was a fan of his, and they first met during the taping of a television show.
 Eight years his junior, Aya largely retired from the entertainment industry and became a housewife shortly after giving birth to their first child.
-They have three children: daughters Rimu (玲夢) and Sona (宙奈), and son Youta (耀太).
-Due to Shinya's unusual schedule for work, he rents a workspace separate from their home, and has spent more than a week there without returning home.
+They had three children: daughters Rimu (玲夢) and Sona (宙奈), and son Youta (耀太).
+Due to Shinya's unusual schedule for work, he rented a workspace separate from their home, and would often spend more than a week there without returning home.
 In 2019, Rimu made her first television appearance and announced she was taking vocal lessons to become a singer.

-Shinya said his three favorite things are drums, cars and golf.
+Shinya said his three favorite things were drums, cars and golf.
 He became an avid golfer in his 40s for health reasons.
 He and Aya said they had no hobbies in common until she also became hooked on the sport in 2017.
-Shinya does not normally listen to music in his daily life, explaining, "I don't want making music to be a routine thing.
+Shinya did not normally listen to music in his daily life, explaining, "I don't want making music to be a routine thing.
 I want to be in love with music."
-But when he does, he prefers Japanese pop music and enka, such as Ikuzo Yoshi and Saburō Kitajima.
+But when he did, he preferred Japanese pop music and enka, such as Ikuzo Yoshi and Saburō Kitajima.

 On September 8, 2025, Shinya announced that he had been diagnosed with a brain tumor and would be undergoing radiation therapy.
-He also revealed that he was previously diagnosed with stage IV colon cancer in 2020 and continued to perform with Luna Sea while receiving treatment, which included radiation, chemotherapy and seven surgeries.
+He also revealed that he had previously been diagnosed with stage IV colon cancer in 2020 and continued to perform with Luna Sea while receiving treatment, which included radiation, chemotherapy and seven surgeries.
+Shinya died on February 17, 2026, after his condition suddenly worsened.
+He was 56.
+Luna Sea announced his death six days later, after a private funeral for family had been held in Tokyo.
+A farewell ceremony where fans could offer flowers was held at Pia Arena MM in Yokohama, Kanagawa, on March 8.
+Titled Shinya Kenka-shiki: Eternal Melody (真矢 献花式 〜Eternal MeLoDy〜), the ceremony was held ten times throughout the day as an approximate 30,000 attendees paid their respects.
+A farewell ceremony exclusively for musicians and industry professionals was held at Toyosu Pit in Tokyo on May 14 and attended by 1,000 people.